jalfredoserrano/findec_vaults_v0/README.md

 Each vault has an underlying asset, which is one of the assets used by the startegy contract.

 There are 2 types of vaults:
-- Dynamic hedging vaults: lp hedgeding (underlying is stable token)
+- Dynamic hedging vaults: lp hedging (underlying is stable token)
 - Lending vaults: single sided lending (underlying is variable token)

 ## Strategy contract